ezraroi/Human-AI-Collab/output/manuscript_sections.md

 Within the Third Intelligence system:
 - **AI** participates at the field level by providing Functional Alterity, Technical Scaffolding (Sₜ) including candidate linkages, and Systematic Competence—conditions that help preserve productive epistemic tension without requiring AI consciousness or intention (when held in DTO stance and under viable Sₑ).
 - **Human** retains operational ownership because only the Human can metabolize affective material, perform Alpha-Function, and realize the Selected Fact as an organizing event, with downstream Capacity (C) modification evidenced through embodied integration and diachronic validation.
-- **Journal and Time** provide the evidentiary pathway through which ownership is demonstrated: coherence is externalized, revisited, tested, and either integrated—or exposed as counterfeit.
+- **Journal and Time** provide the evidentiary pathway through which ownership is demonstrated: coherence is externalized, revisited, tested, and either integrated—or exposed as counterfeit (**materialization layer**)

 This attribution logic is the notebook's strongest safeguard against the "AI did it" collapse.
 It allows the research to claim, precisely, that AI can be a precipitating condition for Selected Fact formation while remaining categorically incapable of ownership—because ownership is defined by metabolic integration and diachronic validation.